 Tigers need a lot of secure space.
 They can jump, climb, and swim their way out of most enclosures.
 In the wild, they roam on several miles of land, something most people don't have access to.

 Tigers have been known to escape from zoos and private properties and have killed people since in captivity they associate humans with food.
 An escaped tiger is scared and dangerous, something no one wants roaming the streets.

-They are usually deficient in taurine and have too much Vit.
-A and other ingredients but each food varies, as do the requirements of individual tigers (depending on the season, activity, species, and other factors).
+They are usually deficient in taurine and have too much vitamin A, and the requirements of individual tigers vary depending on the season, activity, species, and other factors.
 You can see how it can be difficult to properly manage a tiger's diet in captivity.

 If you have a pet tiger or are seriously considering getting one, please remember the huge commitment of space, time, and money that they require.
 If you are unable to properly care for your pet tiger finding a new home for them can be extremely difficult.